-If you've ever wondered how to cook swede – or rutabaga - you're not alone.
-Usually it's mashed but not any more - these cajun-spiced wedges are going to become your new favourite way to eat swede.
+If you've ever wondered how to cook swede - also known as rutabaga - you're not alone.
+Usually it's mashed but not any more - these cajun-spiced swede chips are going to become your new favourite way to eat swede.

 Swede - know as rutabaga in the United States - is an unfashionable, unsexy root vegetable that you'll be familiar with if you get a weekly vegetable box or bag.

 I usually find it relatively straightforward to peel and chop (unlike the celeriac, which is my kitchen nemesis), it has a gorgeous yellow colour and it has a deliciously earthy, yet sweet flavour.